Skip to main content

 Today, the Council consists of 12 independent members, each offering specific expertise across a range of key areas, as well as accountability on decision making and the spending of public funds.
 These independent members are appointed on the recommendation of the Governance & Nominations Committee (GNC).
 See the King's website for more information on the GNC and the criteria considered when identifying, appointing and reappointing independent members of the Council.

-In addition to independent members, the Council includes the Principal, the President of KCLSU and six staff.
+In addition to independent members, the Council includes the Vice-Chancellor & President, the President of KCLSU and six staff.
 During 2018-19, as part of a review of our governance, we looked at the representation of staff on our Council.
 Three of the staff seats on Council are allocated to appointed members, usually senior leaders, and three to staff members elected by and from our Academic Board – more on that later.

 The Council’s current mix of student, staff, and independent representation delivers the expertise and accountability required to look beyond the day-to-day running of the university and provides effective and independent governance of the institution over the long term.